New social media campaign rules won't limit freedom of expression, says Comelec

 He added, “It’s not about content itself.
 Wala kaming pakialam sa laman kung ‘di yung cost ng material na pinopost (We don’t have concerns over what is in the post, but the cost the material posted).”

-In a statement Thursday, veteran election lawyer and Senate hopeful Rommy Macalintal urged the Comelec to “find a balance” in regulating social media and protecting the freedom of expression.
+In a statement Thursday, veteran election lawyer and Senate hopeful Romulo Macalintal urged the Comelec to “find a balance” in regulating social media and protecting the freedom of expression.

-Macalintal said social media was a platform that could level the playing field for candidates who are cash-striped and have less funds for advertisements on television, radio, and newspapers.
+Macalintal said social media was a platform that could level the playing field for candidates who are cash-strapped and have less funds for advertisements on television, radio, and newspapers.

 “The Comelec should first study if an amendment to the Fair Elections Act before it pushes through with its plan to issue a regulation regarding the use of social media for campaigning,” Macalintal said.